CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/make-simple-payments.md

   "account_id": "d22073a6-4c56-4980-8699-504b0c70003f",
   "currency": "EUR",
   "amount": "15458.12",
-  "created_at": "2018-12-10T16:05:20+00:00",
+  "created_at": "2021-12-10T16:05:20+00:00",
-  "updated_at": "2018-12-10T16:05:20+00:00"
+  "updated_at": "2021-12-10T16:05:20+00:00"
 }

 ```

-Alternatively, you can check the balances for all foreign currencies that you hold in your Currencycloud account by calling the [Find Balances endpoint](/api-reference/#find-balances).
+Alternatively, you can check the balances for all foreign currencies that you hold in your Currencycloud account by calling the [Find Balances](/api-reference/#find-balances) endpoint.

 ```
 GET /v2/balances/find